Skip to main content

 Q: What if I don’t want the tree I was assigned?

 A: If you aren’t interested in picking up the tree you were assigned, you can either join our waitlist, or simply leave the program this year.
-If you choose to join the waitlist, you will receive a ticket allowing you to enter the event and chose from any leftover trees at the end of our event (3-4:30pm) on Saturday, October 26.
+If you choose to join the waitlist, you will receive a ticket allowing you to enter the event and choose from any leftover trees at the end of our event (3-4:30pm) on Saturday, October 26.

 Q: Can someone else pick up my tree for me?